Understanding Institutional Compliance

 The university's Compliance Program's goal is to ensure that the university's operations consistently comply with state and federal laws, The University of Texas Board of Regents' rules and regulations, The University of Texas System policies and procedures, and The University of Texas at Austin policies and procedures.

-Human Resource Services' (HRS) role is to ensure that all human-resource functions and activities comply with applicable laws, policies, rules, regulations and procedures.
-The HRS compliance liaison works with the university's institutional compliance officer.
+Human Resources' (HR) role is to ensure that all human-resource functions and activities comply with applicable laws, policies, rules, regulations and procedures.
+The HR compliance liaison works with the university's institutional compliance officer.

 The many laws and regulatory activities that impact the university and university employees include:

 - Title VII of the Civil Rights Act, as amended